Devon Rex Cat

 Ears

 A Devon Rex cat’s ears are very large and are set low on the head.
 They are extremely wide at the base, with the outer edge of the base extending beyond the line of the facial wedge.
-The ears should have rounded tips.
+The ears have rounded tips.
 Earmuffs are permitted, as are tufts at the tips of the ears.

 Coat